Hazebyte/CrateReloaded/docs/getting-started/commands.md

 ?> Arguments with carrots `<>` represent a required parameter. `()` are optional parameters with default fields.
 Arguments with multiple `()` require prior optional parameters to be filled out.

+!> It is the same command to give a key and to give a crate.

 # Commands and Permissions

 | **Command**      | **Arguments**                                | **Permission**  | **Details**                                          |